How to Improve Your Cell Signal: Free and Paid Options

 7) Don’t block your antenna

 Unlike older mobile phone models that propped their external antennas on top for all to see, today’s smartphones keep their antennas hidden securely inside.
 Streamlined and compact?
 Yes, but it’s still possible to interfere with your cell signal by covering up the internal antenna.
-In fact, you might be surprised to learn that this is one of the most common causes of dropped calls on smartphones.

 Heavy duty phone cases, orientation, and your own hands can get in the way if you’re not careful.
 Most smartphones work best when held with one hand — or, even better, hands-free — in an upright position.
 Experiment with your phone case and positioning to make sure that the interference isn’t coming from an unintentional antenna blockage.

 Pros: A simple habit change that can make a big difference

 Cons: Has absolutely no effect on dead zones or weak signal areas

 Overall Rating: 4/10

 Unexpected service interruptions are a hassle, but it helps to know if it’s your phone that’s struggling to connect or the signal itself.

 First things first, try a restart.
 While you’re powered down, check your SIM card for damage.
 If it looks good, give it a quick wipe with a dry cloth, reinsert, and turn your phone back on.